VeronikaWendler/HDDM_Vero/CLUSTER.md

-(this is the end of the .sh script you must have in the repo on the cluster)

-If you must use Singularity, change only two things:
+(this is the end of the .sh script you must have in the repo on the cluster) If you must use Singularity, change only two things:

 module load apptainer → module load singularity

 apptainer exec → singularity exec

-21. Submit the job:
+Submit the job:

+bash
+Code kopieren
 sbatch run_hddm_hummel2.slurm

-22. Check whether it is running:
+Check whether it is running:

+bash
+Code kopieren
 squeue -u $USER

-23. Inspect logs:
+Inspect logs:

+bash
+Code kopieren
 ls -lah logs
 tail -n 50 logs/hddm_fit.*.err
 tail -n 50 logs/hddm_fit.*.out
 or just cd logs and do cat 'name of the job.err' or 'name of the job.out'

-24. My most common failures (data / paths) and the fix Why this happens
+My most common failures (data / paths) and the fix
+Why this happens

-- On Aberdeen I bind-mounted:
+On Aberdeen I bind-mounted:

 $HOME/sharedscratch/HDDM_Vero to /workspace